-Need to know how to prove residency if you live with your parents?
-Establishing residency in someone else’s home can be a challenge.
-Not to worry though.
-Here’s how to prove residency without utility bills.
+Establishing residency in someone else’s home can be a challenge, but it is possible.
 Below are the eight documents that can prove your residency if you don’t have a utility bill to use.

 Documents That Can Prove Residency (Besides Utility Bills)